tonyzhao-jt/vllm-PQ/docs/source/serving/openai_compatible_server.md

 ## Extra Parameters

 vLLM supports a set of parameters that are not part of the OpenAI API.
-In order to use them, you can pass them as extra parameters in the OpenAI client.
-Or directly merge them into the JSON payload if you are using HTTP call directly.
+In order to use them, you can pass them as extra parameters in the OpenAI client, or directly merge them into the JSON payload if you are using HTTP call directly.

 ```python
 completion = client.chat.completions.create(